Editor choice

 $700 and above

-Technics SL-40CBT-K $899.99
+Technics SL-40CBT-K $799

 Special situations

-Small space or shelf mounting
+Small space or shelf setup

-Best Turntable for Beginners and Under $200
+Best Record Player for Beginners and Under $200

-$179 is the real entry point for a turntable that will not damage your records.
+$179 is the real entry point for a safe record player.
 The AT-LP60X at $179 is fully automatic, has a built-in switchable preamp, and requires zero setup knowledge.
-It plays 33 and 45 RPM records and has a die-cast aluminum platter.
-With 13,039 reviews at 4.6 stars and Amazon’s Choice, it is the most purchased entry-level turntable on Amazon for a reason.
-For a more complete setup guide once you have bought it, see the how to clean vinyl records guide to get your collection ready to play.
+With 13,134 reviews at 4.6 stars and Amazon’s Choice, it is the most purchased entry-level turntable on Amazon for a reason.
+Read the full AT-LP60X review.
+For a complete setup guide once you have bought it, see the vinyl setup guide and the how to clean vinyl records guide.

 Best Automatic Turntable

 An automatic turntable lowers the tonearm onto the record at the press of a button and lifts it automatically when the side ends.
 The stylus never sits in the lead-out groove.
-For anyone who listens while doing other things cooking, working, reading.
-Auto-stop is genuinely useful and protects both the stylus and the record.
+For anyone who listens while doing other things — cooking, working, reading — auto-stop is genuinely useful and protects both the stylus and the record.

 Three decks on this list have automatic operation.
 The AT-LP60X ($179) is fully automatic at the entry level.
-The Sony PS-LX3BT ($398) is fully automatic with the addition of Bluetooth.
-The Technics SL-40CBT-K ($899.99) has an auto-lift tonearm that raises the stylus at the end of every side without stopping playback abruptly.
-The AT-LP120XUSB ($399), Fluance RT85 ($549.99), U-Turn Orbit Plus ($399), and both Pro-Ject decks are all fully manual you lower and raise the tonearm by hand.
+The Sony PS-LX3BT ($328 deal) is fully automatic with aptX Adaptive Bluetooth added.
+The Technics SL-40CBT-K ($799) has an auto-lift tonearm that raises the stylus at the end of every side.
+The AT-LP120XUSB ($399), Fluance RT85 ($549.99), U-Turn Orbit Plus ($399), and both Pro-Ject decks are all fully manual.

 Which automatic turntable to buy